Fabian144/recipe-project-api-manager/README.md

-# Chas Academy recipe website project API manager 🍽
+# API manager - Chas Academy recipe website project 🍽

-A Vue.js-based website created in 2025 for a recipe project that was part of the **Chas Academy Front-End Development with frameworks course**, for each group to be able to manage the recipes in their REST API .
+A Vue.js-based website created in 2025 for a project that was part of the **Chas Academy Front-End Development with frameworks course**, for each group to be able to manage the recipes in their REST API.

 ## Website 🌐